ros-navigation/docs.nav2.org/tutorials/docs/writing_new_costmap2d_plugin.rst

 Requirements
 ============

-It is assumed that ROS2, Gazebo and TurtleBot3 packages are installed or built locally.
+It is assumed that ROS 2, Gazebo and TurtleBot3 packages are installed or built locally.
 Please make sure that Navigation2 project is also built locally as it was made in :ref:`build-instructions`.

 Tutorial Steps
 ==============